What You Should Know About Plant-Based Diets

 You’ll also need to get adequate calcium and vitamin D in your diet to ensure healthy bones.
 This won’t be difficult if you:

-In addition, you’ll need enough zinc in your diet to support a healthy immune system, enough iron to maintain energy and immunity, and enough vitamin B12 to produce red blood cells and prevent anemia.
-This means you will want to:
+You’ll also need enough zinc in your diet to support a healthy immune system, enough iron to maintain energy and immunity and enough vitamin B12 to produce red blood cells and prevent anemia.
+This means you’ll want to: